How to Beat Social Media Algorithms in 2025?

 Pinterest works a tad differently than other platforms in terms of algorithms and focuses on these major ranking signals:

-1. Website ownership and quality: Website ownership and quality is the most crucial ranking factor.
+1. Website ownership and quality: Pinterest also boosts visibility for regionally relevant content, tailoring results based on the user’s location, language, and seasonal interests.
 Here, the popularity of pins that link to a website determines the quality.
 So, if pins from a particular website are popular on the platform, Pinterest prioritizes content from that specific website.

 7. TikTok Algorithm

-TikTok has its own set of ranking factors that places more emphasis on new content instead of whom you follow.
+TikTok has its own set of ranking factors that place more emphasis on new content than on whom you follow.
 Based on that, here are some important ranking signals for Tiktok:

 • Account and device indicators: The algorithm also pays close attention to the account settings and device information of every user to optimize performance.
 This information includes: